DarianSS/remoterm/README.md

 * The phone number can only be changed by pointing your phone number's Twilio dashboard to the machine's address.
 Alternatively ngrok can be used to tunnel the localhost.
 * No GUI for configuration.
-* State is not preserved across quries. (i.e. cd followed by ls will return the contents of the current directory; use && instead)
+* State is not preserved across queries. (i.e. cd followed by ls will return the contents of the current directory; use && instead)